The KnowledgeLab is on the move!

 The KnowledgeLab is an experimental, participatory space for you to engage with these questions during the 2016-17 academic year.
 We invite proposals for projects by all current Smith students on the themes of knowledge creation, knowledge sharing, and the future of libraries and campus learning spaces, including pop-up installations, events, and more.
 Find out more on our Propose a Project page.
 For examples of projects that have taken place as part of the KnowledgeLab, see our Past Projects page.

-Filmmaking for Social Engagement: A Two Day Residency with Activist and Filmmaker Adams Wood – On Thursday, March 30 and Friday, March 31, the KnowledgeLab will be hosting a series of events with award-winning Director Adams Wood on the use of film as a means for social engagement.
+Filmmaking for Social Engagement: A Two Day Residency with Activist and Filmmaker Adams Wood – On Thursday, March 30 and Friday, March 31, the KnowledgeLab hosted a series of events with award-winning Director Adams Wood on the use of film as a means for social engagement.
 This event is funded by one of the KnowledgeLab’s mini-grants.
 Read More

 About the KnowledgeLab